 Is Peanut Butter Paleo?

-Now that we've gotten the "peanut issue" out of the way, let's move on to the other ingredients in these low sugar Pumpkin Peanut Butter Cups.
+Now that we've gotten the "peanut issue" out of the way 😉 let's move on to the other ingredients in these keto pumpkin peanut butter cups.
 These cups are made with 6 simple ingredients:

 - pumpkin puree